Theory of the Elementary Particles: The spin of the -branch particles

-The superposition of two circular monochromatic waves of equal amplitudes and frequencies $\omega$ and $\mathrm{-}\,\omega$ satisfies the necessary condition for spin \\s = 1/2 that the angular momentum is j = $\hbar$/2.

-Our model of the particles treats the $\Lambda$ baryon, which has spin s = 1/2 and a mass m($\Lambda$) = 1.0190\,$\cdot$\,2m($\eta$), as the superposition of two particles of the same type with N standing electromagnetic waves.
-The waves are circular because they are the superposition of two waves with the same absolute value of the frequency and the same amplitude.
-The angular momentum vectors of all circular waves in the lattice cancel, except for \emph{the wave at the center of the crystal}.
-Each oscillation with frequency $\omega$ at $\phi$\,$>$\,0 has at its mirror position $\phi$\,$<$\,0 a wave with the frequency $-\,\omega$, which has a negative angular momentum, since j = mr$^2\omega$ and $\omega = \omega_0\phi$.
+The angular momentum vectors of all circular waves in the lattice of the $\Lambda$ baryon \emph{cancel}, except for the wave at the center of the crystal.
+Each wave with frequency $\omega$ at $\phi$\,$>$\,0 has at its mirror position $\phi$\,$<$\,0 a wave with the frequency $-\,\omega$, which has a negative angular momentum, since j = mr$^2\omega$ and $\omega = \omega_0\phi$.
 Consequently the angular momentum vectors of both waves cancel.
-The center of the lattice oscillates, as all other lattice points do, but with the frequency $\nu$(0) which is determined by the longest possible wavelength, which is twice the sidelength d of the lattice, so $\nu$(0) = c/2d.
-As the other circular waves in the lattice the circular wave at the center has the angular momentum $\hbar$/2 according to Eq.(124).
-The angular momentum of the center wave is the only angular momentum which is not canceled by a wave of opposite circulation.
-There are, as it must be, three possible orientations of the axis of the circular waves.
+The center of the lattice oscillates too, as all the other lattice points.
+As the other circular waves in the lattice, the circular wave at the center has the angular momentum $\hbar$/2 according to Eq.(114).
+The angular momentum of the wave at the center of the lattice is the only angular momentum which is not canceled by a wave of opposite circulation.
+The wave at the \emph{center of the lattice} determines the spin of the particle.

-The net angular momentum of the N circular waves in the lattice reduces to the angular momentum of the center wave and is $\hbar$/2.
-Since the circular waves in the $\Lambda$ baryon are the only possible contribution to an angular momentum the intrinsic angular momentum of the $\Lambda$ baryon is $\hbar$/2 or
+The net angular momentum of the circular waves in the lattice reduces to the angular momentum of the center wave and is $\hbar$/2.
+Since the waves in the $\Lambda$ baryon are the only possible contribution to an internal angular momentum, the intrinsic angular momentum of the $\Lambda$ baryon is $\hbar$/2 or

-We have thus explained that the $\Lambda$ and likewise the $\Xi_c^0$ baryon satisfy the necessary condition that j = $\hbar$/2 for s = 1/2.
-The intrinsic angular momentum of the $\Lambda$ baryon is the consequence of the superposition of two circular waves of the same amplitude and the same absolute value of the frequency.
+In this model the $\Lambda$ baryon has a net angular momentum $\hbar$/2, regardless whether the waves are linear or circular.
+We have thus explained that the $\Lambda$ and likewise the $\Xi_c^0$ baryon satisfy the necessary condition that j = $\hbar$/2 or s = 1/2.
 Spin 1/2 is caused by the composition of the particles, it is not a contributor to the mass of a particle.